floatingman/primenumbersolver/README.md

 - **Basic Sieve**: Standard implementation of the Sieve of Eratosthenes algorithm
 - **Bit-Optimized Sieve**: Memory-efficient implementation using bit manipulation (8x memory reduction)
 - **Wheel Factorization**: Performance-optimized implementation using 2,3,5-wheel factorization (~73% reduction in operations)
+- **Parallel Processing**: Multi-threaded execution using OpenMP for improved performance on multi-core systems
 - **Command-Line Interface**: Flexible CLI with multiple options for different use cases
 - **Performance Monitoring**: Built-in timing and memory usage tracking
 - **Multiple Output Formats**: Support for console output, file output, and count-only display